A few weeks ago I had a day. One of those days where you think "this can't be real, can it?"

 So there I was, gagging in the freezing rain, covered in vom, holding a bucket of puke in the local auto parts store parking lot.
-I gently reminded her to please try to look down and get the puke in the bucket next time.
-Finally she was done.
-I dumped the puke in the bushes, got her cleaned up and buckled back in her seat and I began the process of cleaning myself off with 78654 wipes.
+It just kept on coming, and I gently reminded her to please try to look down and get the puke in the bucket next time.
+When she was done I dumped the puke in the bushes, got her cleaned up, buckled back in her seat, and then I began the process of cleaning myself off with 78654 baby wipes.

-But that's not all.
+But the fun didn't stop there.
 Because the saying is in fact true: when it rains, it pours.

-A while later, Belle was content on the couch resting and I decided I needed a more thorough cleaning than the speed-shower I took earlier when I was afraid more vomit was just around the corner.
+A little while later, Belle was content on the couch resting, so I decided I needed a more thorough cleaning than the speed-shower I took earlier when I was afraid more vomit was just around the corner.
 My youngest, Rosie, who is 16 months, loves the shower and freaks out every time I try to take one without her.
-I had no spare energy that day, so I gave in.
+I had no spare energy that day, so I gave in and brought her with me.
 I got her undressed and took off her diaper and she immediately peed all over the bathroom floor.

 Fine.
 Whatever.
 I can handle pee.

-We finally both showered and got clean and I let her stay in and play by herself once I was done so I could have some peace and quiet while getting dressed.
+We both showered (again) and got sufficiently clean and I decided to let her stay in and play by herself once I was done so I could have some peace and quiet while getting dressed.

-But it was too quiet and PEACE DOES NOT EXIST.
-I quickly discovered that Rosie had pooped all over the shower and was now smearing it onto the shower floor (which is made of river rocks, so those are super easy to scrub poop off of.
+But by the time I started combing my hair, I realized it was too quiet and PEACE DOES NOT EXIST.
+I quickly discovered that Rosie had pooped all over the shower and was now smearing it onto the floor (which is made of river rocks, so those are super easy to scrub poop off of.
 NOPE)

 The next few minutes went something like this: